 It's a nightmare scenario for any driver: leaving your car parked on a slope, only to return later to find that it's rolled all the way down the hill.
-Of course, your handbrake should be activated to prevent this from happening—but, in the event that this fails, it's good to have a backup.
+Of course, your handbrake should be activated to prevent this from happening — but, if the handbrake fails, it's good to have a backup.
 This is where your gears can come into play.
 Leaving your car in gear can act as a failsafe in such a scenario, preventing your car from moving if your parking brake doesn't work.

 Nonetheless, not every driver adopts this technique.
 We'll explore why it's so important (and easy!) to ensure you leave your car in gear when parked in certain places.